deadbolthq/certhound-agent/README.md

 License

-This project is licensed under the MIT License.
+This project is licensed under for personal use only.
 See the LICENSE file for details.